 To receive email updates from New Hanover County about GenX, subscribe here.

 New Hanover County is working to ensure that the public is kept informed about the presence of GenX in Cape Fear Public Utility Authority’s water supply and any impacts it may have on the community.
 Learn more about this issue and see the actions taken by the county so far at NHCgov.com/DrinkingWater.

-Read New Hanover County Health Department statements and news releases here.
+Read all of New Hanover County Health Department’s statements and news releases here.

 The N.C.
 Department of Environmental Quality (DEQ), in consultation with the N.C.
 Department of Health and Human Services (DHHS), is leading a state investigation into GenX, an unregulated chemical, in the lower Cape Fear River.
 DEQ has collected water samples from 12 sites along the Cape Fear River and the results of those samples can be viewed here.

 Test results from water samples will be used to analyze drinking water safety and the EPA is developing an updated health screening level for GenX to help with this process.
 DHHS is reviewing all available health data and working with the EPA and the Centers for Disease Control to get their guidance about health risks of GenX.
 To learn more about the efforts of DEQ, click here.